Ursula von der Leyen: First woman to lead the EU

 - What are the clear trends from the EU elections?

-However, her tenure in the defence post has not been without incident.
+However, her tenure in the defence post was not without incident.

 In recent years, a litany of stories have exposed inadequacies in Germany's armed forces, from inoperable submarines and aircraft to shortages of personnel.